Skip to Content

 • To get an extra dose of veggies in your meal, add in whatever other vegetables you like, including celery, carrots, or other root veggies.
 I like to sneak some greens – like chard or spinach – into our chili when I have them on hand.

-• If you aren’t partial to diced green chilis, omit them altogether or just add more tomatoes in their place.
+• If you aren’t partial to green chilis, omit them altogether or add more tomatoes in their place.

-• You can use just about any kind of beans you want in this recipe.
-If you don’t want to use canned beans, cook your desired dried beans and substitute them with canned.
+• You can use just about any beans you want in this recipe.
+If you don’t want to use canned beans, cook your desired dried beans and substitute them with canned ones.
+I like to use a mix of kidney beans, pinto beans, and black beans.

-• When I am in a hurry or feeling impatient I don’t let the chili simmer long.
-Instead, I crank the heat up to a mid boil and cook it faster.
+• I don’t let the chili simmer long when I am in a hurry or impatient.
+Instead, I crank the heat up to a mid-boil and cook it faster.
 If you do this, you may need to add some extra water and stir often to keep it from sticking.

-• Get creative with toppings!
-Cheese, sour cream, avocados, chives or green onions, fresh herbs, corn chips, and crushed crackers are just a few delicious ideas.
+• Get creative with your favorite chili toppings!
+Cheddar cheese, sour cream, avocados, chives or green onions, fresh herbs, corn chips, and crushed crackers are all great options.

 • Chopped fresh tomatoes also taste great in chili.
 This is a great way to use up your late tomato harvest in the fall or frozen garden tomatoes over the winter.

-• Store leftovers in a covered container in the fridge and enjoy for a few days.
+• Store leftovers in an airtight container in the fridge and enjoy for a few days.

 If you want your chili ready and waiting for you after a long day at work, you can easily make this recipe in a slow cooker.

 Brown the meat and vegetables following steps 1 and 2 above.
-Add to a slow cooker and stir in the rest of the ingredients.
-Add some water if the mixture seems too thick.
+Add to a slow cooker and stir in the remaining ingredients.
+Add some water or beef broth if the mixture seems too thick.
 Cover and cook on low for about 8 hours.